Massonus/event-registration-app/README.md

 # Advanced Level

-## Hosted Application

-You can access the live version of the application at: <a href="http://ec2-18-156-135-252.eu-central-1.compute.amazonaws.com/" target="_blank">Click here to see the deployment</a>
+## You can access the live version of the application at: <a href="http://ec2-18-156-135-252.eu-central-1.compute.amazonaws.com/" target="_blank">Click here to see the deployment</a>

 ## Tech Stack